 If you have been diagnosed with a medical condition that affects your mobility, you may qualify for a Quantum® Power Chair.

-If you qualify, Quantum offers various mobility solutions to meet your needs, including the Edge 3 with 4.5 mph iLevel®, and the 4Front®.
+If you qualify, Quantum offers various mobility solutions to meet your needs, including the Edge 3 Stretto, 4Front® 2, iLevel® technology and the Quantum backup camera.

 To find out if you qualify for a power wheelchair, please schedule a face-to-face visit with your doctor or physical therapist.
 They will conduct an in-person evaluation to determine if a complex rehab technology product would benefit you.
 They may write you a prescription for a power wheelchair.
 The clinician may also take measurements of your body to determine power wheelchair seat width and depth, length of footplates, and much more.